fullstackla/fullstackla.github.io/code-of-conduct.md

 If a participant engages in harassing behavior, the &#91;Fullstack LA&#93; organizers may take any action they deem appropriate, including warning the offender or expelling them from the class/event/meetup group.

+Our code of conduct is inspired by the same values as [Girl Develop It](https://www.girldevelopit.com/code-of-conduct){:target="_blank"}.